 Sex was retained as an integral predictor either in addition or in interaction with ITD for both taxa.
 This suggests that although ITD is a robust predictive trait, other morphological aspects must differ between the sexes resulting in sexual size dimorphism (SSD) in absence of ITD differences.
 SSD is common among insects.
-In both Diptera and Hymenoptera, SSD is predominantly (>80%) female-biased, including in Apoidea and Syrphidae (Shreeves and Field 2008; Francuski et al. 2011; Milankov et al. 2013).
+In both Diptera and Hymenoptera, SSD is predominantly (>80%) female-biased (Shreeves and Field 2008; Francuski et al. 2011; Milankov et al. 2013).
 Female-biased SSD is hypothesised to be a result of the greater fitness and increased fecundity inferred by larger female body size (Teder and Tammaru 2005: Stillwell 2010).
 In bees, SSD is attributed to the physical requirements of nest provisioning and construction.
 As such, female-biased SSD is more pronounced in ground nesting and/or provisioning taxa than non-provisioning and/or cavity nesting taxa (Shreeves and Field 2008).
 SSD is also smaller in eusocial species (Medina et al. 2016).
 Furthermore, female bees exhibit specialised morphological structures for resource collection (i.e. scopal hairs and corbiculae) as well as self-preservation (i.e. a stinging ovipositor).
 In hoverflies, there exist few examples of specialised morphological sexual dimorphism, other than eye shape.
 How these traits co-vary with ITD is at present unknown.
 However, our results demonstrate that ITD as a predictive trait is sensitive to sexual dimorphism making sex an important consideration in prediction, especially as ecologically relevant allometric traits are gender-related (e.g. foraging distance).

 Few previous studies have assessed the utility of predictive models in describing intrageneric or intraspecific allometric traits (e.g. Hagen & Dupont 2013; Cariveau et al. 2016).
-Our results provide reasonable proof that intraspecific body variation can be predicted using ITD.
-However, the large variation in predictive power suggests that it is potentially sensitive to environmental conditions and small sample sizes.
+Our results demonstrate that intraspecific body variation can be predicted using ITD.
+However, the large variation in predictive power suggests that the relationship between ITD and body weight is potentially sensitive to environmental conditions and small sample sizes.
 Adult body size variation in holometabolous insects is a direct result of diet and environment during ontogeny and larval development (Davidowitz et al. 2004).
 Sampled specimens in many cases, came from differing environments and likely developed in disjunct conditions, potentially leading to prediction error.
 Despite this, our results suggest there are reasonable constraints upon the overall influence of ontogeny and larval development on adult body size, resulting in adequate predictive power in intraspecific models.
 Sample size is also an important consideration for intraspecific predictions.
 The two hoverfly species which showed no-trend had small sample sizes.
 Although Melanostoma scalare exhibited a significant trend with the same sample size, we caution the development of intra-specific predictive allometric models with a sample size < 10.
 In any case, the interspecific model should provide adequate estimations of body size distributions within a given population.

 Our prescribed iterative framework provides a new and much needed re-invigoration of the field of predictive allometry.
 A key principle of this is the incorporation of complex model structures.
-Traditional predictive allometry have typically utilised ordinary least squares or major axis regression.
-Although both have some attractive statistical properties for allometric prediction (Warton et al. 2006; Legendre & Legendre 2012), both fail to statistically incorporate the non-independence, pseudo-replication and random variation that are part and parcel of biological research.
 LME structures allowed us to accurately account for species overlap within regions and potential differences in equipment measurement error to assess macro-ecological trends.